nikhilnd/kalshi-market-making/README.md

 ## Project Overview

 The goal of this project was to develop and implement a strategy for market making event contracts on [Kalshi](https://kalshi.com).
 Event contracts are swaps whose payout is dictated by discrete event occurrences or data releases.
-This allows traders to make predictions about the likelihood of certain events occuring.
-In particular, we sought to trade on the S&P 500 daily close price market.
+As such, they allow traders to make predictions about the likelihood of certain events occuring.
+For our project, we sought to trade on the S&P 500 daily close price market.

 <img src="images/kalshi.png"  width="50%" height="50%">